lpawlak1/vim-simplest-todo/README.md

 - **`r`** - Renames element from under cursor, adds new date stample, gets input with current data from todo

 - **`q`** or **`<Esc>`** - quiting and saving to global file.
-    Todos are saved to file using [Icon](https://www2.cs.arizona.edu/icon) script which is precompilled.
+    Todos are saved to file using python3.
     If you want to quit without saving changes use **`:q<CR>`** which will not save changes,